erroronline1/qualitymanagement/readme.md

 * network access for every employee to access the assistant only from one source
 * one somewhat experienced office user to customize the document-blueprints and vba-codes
 * one webdeveloper to customize the application for your companies needs and optionally provide you with desired additional modules
-* at best a python-developer for provided scripts, capable of json and regex
+* at best a python-developer for provided scripts, having heard of json and knowing how to regex
 * patience with coworkers blaming 'your' assistant for every network failure, printer settings and their inability to read the literal hints and descriptions
-* provided python-scripts probably will have to be compiled (unless you have python installed - [3.6 for the moment](https://www.python.org/downloads/release/python-3612/)). i recommend [pyinstaller](http://www.pyinstaller.org/) for this usecase - at least for windows environments.
+* provided python-scripts probably will have to be compiled (unless you have python installed - [3.6 for the moment](https://www.python.org/downloads/release/python-3612/)). i recommend [pyinstaller](http://www.pyinstaller.org/) for this usecase - at least for windows environments - i just don't know about others.

 [back to top](#table-of-contents)